MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 Here are some reasons to choose React Native for Windows:
 - You want to share code across platforms as much as possible, or you have web properties that you want to share code with.
-- improved developer productivity and inner loop, thanks to fast refresh.
+- Improved developer productivity and inner loop, thanks to fast refresh.
 - your app's fundamentals (performance, accessibility, internationalization) are as good as a native UWP app.
 - you already have experience with JavaScript or TypeScript and feel comfortable
 - you can leverage all of the JS-only libraries on [npmjs.com](https://www.npmjs.com/), and many native libraries too.